 According to the CDC (the Centers for Disease Control and Prevention), this is the percentage of people affected by the following symptoms:

 Some patients also experience symptoms of other influenza-like illnesses, such as

 What Are the Gastrointestinal Symptoms of COVID-19?

 As SARS-CoV-2 is widely studied as a virus affecting the respiratory tract, studies to determine its involvement in the gastrointestinal system are still ongoing.

-In the US, the first COVID-19 patient had nausea, cough, vomiting, abdominal pain, and loose bowel movements while he was hospitalized.
-They eventually tested him positive for SARS-CoV-2 RNA and could detect the virus in his stool sample.
-It was also reported that another COVID-19 patient showed blood in stools as an initial symptom, but this patient’s stool sample was not tested for the presence of the virus.
+In the US, the first COVID-19 patient had nausea, cough, vomiting, abdominal pain, and loose bowel movements while hospitalized.
+They eventually tested positive for SARS-CoV-2 RNA and could detect the virus in his stool sample.
+It was also reported that another COVID-19 patient showed blood in stools as an initial symptom, but this patient’s stool sample was not tested for the virus.

-Some COVID-19 patients develop only gastrointestinal symptoms, while some also have respiratory symptoms.
+Some COVID-19 patients develop only gastrointestinal symptoms, while some have respiratory symptoms.
 A study by Stanford University found that 1 in 3 infected patients who had a mild infection had symptoms affecting the digestive tract.
-Another study conducted in Beijing found that around 3 to 79 % of infected patients developed gastrointestinal symptoms.
-The common gastrointestinal symptoms are:
+Another study in Beijing found that 3 to 79 % of infected patients developed gastrointestinal symptoms.
+The common gastrointestinal symptoms are